apples/ginseng/README.md

 # Ginseng

-An entity component framework designed for use in games.
+Ginseng is an entity-component-system (ECS) library designed for use in games.

+The main advantage over similar libraries is that the component types do not need to be listed or registered.
+Component types are detected dynamically.

+Any function-like object can be used as a system.
+The function's parameters are used to determine the required components.

 ## Features